| Title: | Time Series Analysis and Computational Finance |

 order, so that all temporal dependencies are eliminated, but the

-, then surrogate data with the same spectrum as x
+TRUE, then surrogate data with the same spectrum as x is

 computed by randomizing the phases of the Fourier coefficients of